AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 If you need to create your own SVG-picture in a graphic editor, look through the [Preparing SVG Image](Preparing_SVG_Image) article.

-If you have an SVG-image that you need to be edited in a some way, read the [Editing SVG Image](Editing_SVG_Image) article.

 ## Creating Seat Map